Jridee1/Jridee1.github.io/SOARProject.md

 ## Slack and Tines setup

-Slack is very straightforward to setup, just creating a free account and creating a new channel called "alerts".
+Slack is very straightforward to setup, just creating a free account, creating a new channel called "alerts" and linking our Slack credentials to the Tines story.
 Tines is where a majority of the setup work is going.
-First we will need to link our Tines story to LimaCharlie.
+First we will need to link our Tines story to LimaCharlie and our LimaCharlie credentials to Tines.
 This is done in LimaCharlie by going to Outputs > Add Output > Detections > Tines.
 When it asks for our Destination Host, we will link the url from the webhook in the picture below.

 ![Branching](TinesStory2.png)